- About NALA

 - For Paralegals

 On-Demand Webinar Courses Page

 The presentation will begin with a discussion of paradigms and sources of environmental law generally.
-The on-demand webinar will then include summaries of major federal and state environmental statutes and regulatory programs, including the Comprehensive Environmental Response, Compensation and Liability Act, the Clean Air Act, the Clean Water Act, and the Resource Conservation and Recovery Act.
-The on-demand webinar will cover the methods regulatory authorities use to enforce those laws, and strategies regulated communities have developed to minimize or avoid liability those laws might ot
+The course will then include summaries of major federal and state environmental statutes and regulatory programs, including the Comprehensive Environmental Response, Compensation and Liability Act, the Clean Air Act, the Clean Water Act, and the Resource Conservation and Recovery Act.
+It will cover the methods regulatory authorities use to enforce those laws, and strategies regulated communities have developed to minimize or avoid liability those laws might otherwise impose.

 |Overview and Update of Paralegal and Non-Lawyer Regulation and Certification||

 |Old Age Comes at a Bad Time: The Elderly Client & Basics of Long Term Care Planning||

 This course is designed to introduce personnel who work for attorneys, such as paralegals, assistants, other support staff, with the unique issues surrounding the representation of elderly clients.
 The presentation will address issues of access, appearance and office set up to better accommodate elderly clients.
 There will also be discussion of typical barriers in communicating with elderly clients, such as hearing, sight and mobility issues, and possible solutions.

 |Navigating Ride-Sharing Laws||

 Uber took the world by storm when it launched in 2009.
 For many years it operated seamlessly and seemed like an incredible, cheaper alternative to a taxi.
 With changing technology, comes changing laws.